ShadowZarina/Programming-Notes/CIS 1201/Midterms/Libraries.md

 ```

 ### <stdbool.h>: Boolean Logic
 - C originally used integers (0 and 1) for logic.
-This header introduces a formal boolean type.
+This header introduces a formal boolean type.<br>
 - bool: The datatype.
 - true / false: The values (internally mapped to 1 and 0).